Musician and Historian Mary D. Williams

 3 PM USCT Public Program Series: A Conversation with Stephen Hayes, Clark Morgan, and Marvin Nicholson (CAM Members: $16; Non-Members: $20; Students: $12)

 Sunday, November 14, 2021

 10 AM–2 PM Living History on the Grounds

 2 PM Performance by DREAMS Dancers in the Reception Hall

 Public parking with trolley service to CAM will be available across the street at NHRMC.
 The trolley begins to run at 9:30am

 Cameron Art Museum was the site of the Battle of Forks Road, a Civil War skirmish whose victory was won by the United States Colored Troops (USCT) and led to the fall of Wilmington.
-Many of the 1600 African-American soldiers who fought here were native to this area, and after the war, many of them stayed to settle, raise their families, establish educational opportunities, and build a thriving merchant class.
 Their impact is significant, yet their story is virtually unknown.
-Be a part of this important project that will make a lasting impact on eastern North Carolina.

-Durham-born artist Stephen Hayes, is the Brock Family Visiting Instructor in Studio Arts in the Department of Art, Art History and Visual Studies at Duke University.
+Stephen Hayes is the winner of the 1858 Prize for Contemporary Southern Art.
+He teaches in the department of Art and Art History at Duke University.
 Hayes's work has been featured at the National Cathedral, Winston Salem State University, Duke University, CAM Raleigh, Rosa Parks Museum, African American Museum of Philadelphia, and Harvey B. Gantt Center, among others.
-He is the recipient of the 2019 North Carolina Arts Council Emerging Artist Award.
-He has attended residencies at the McColl Center for the Visual Art in Charlotte and the Halcyon Arts Lab, Washington, D.C., among others.